Eco Tourism Policy at Doolin Cave

 - Rain water is gathered and used for plants and animals

 - The visitor centre has been built using low-impact, local and energy efficient materials

-The Nature trail as well as the local flora and fauna of rural Ireland.
+The Eco-trail as well as the local flora and fauna of rural Ireland.

 We emphasise the significance of the Geopark status of the Burren and Cliffs of Moher by focusing on the earth science aspect of the Burren

 Information panels in the Visitor Centre give visitors information on the origins of limestone, the Burren, cave formation and the history of the the exploration and opening of the cave.